 VOD media streaming

-VDP delivers media streams to the STB`s of individual AO customers via one or more DVB_C QAM`s dedicated to VOD containing dynamically generated MPTS`s.
+Wyre VDP delivers media streams to the STB`s of individual AO customers via one or more DVB_C QAM`s dedicated to VOD containing dynamically generated MPTS`s.

 Trick-play commands

 The signaling for the trick play functionality (pause, play etc.) is assured by RTSP (Real Time Streaming Protocol).
 When RTSP request is sent for trick-play, VDP routers/video pumps will route and stream the content towards the AO STB.
 Pause action cannot be applied for a limitless time.
 The streams are released after a time-out period.